abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 us.
 We have more than adequate food, dwelling places, clothing and medicine.
 We're supported every day by people's generosity, and we live in dependence on them.
-It's essential for us to recollect that truth—that blessing—and by frequently practicing the dedication of blessings to others, we can keep that recollection fresh in our minds.
+It's essential for us to recollect that truth---that blessing---and by frequently practicing the dedication of blessings to others, we can keep that recollection fresh in our minds.

 As monastics, we are not only on the receiving end.
 It's also our role